 No matter what you do to arm your business against theft, there will always be ways that your staff can steal from the restaurant.
 So it's also important to recognize the roots of your staff’s impulse to steal.

 If you can create a fulfilling work environment where employees feel a sense of ownership in their work, you’ll decrease their desire to “stick it to the man.”
 They’ll be far less likely to behave recklessly if they are happy and feel fulfilled at work.
-Look closely at your payroll to ensure that wages match the duties expected.
+Look closely at your restaurant's payroll to ensure that wages match the duties expected.

 Consider treating your staff to a gourmet meal or offering a desirable discount for their friends and family (with limits, of course).
 Understanding the ways your employees can steal from you while also working to make your staff feel valued creates a strong wall of defense.